Race regulations 2023

 1 – PARTICIPATION CONDITIONS

--The Porto Moniz Trail is a Trail Running event, which will take place in the Municipality of Porto Moniz on February 12, 2023, and which includes 3 events: Trail Ultra (48km) in a circular format, Long Trail (26km) and o Short Trail (12km) in a linear format.
+-The Porto Moniz Trail is a Trail Running event, which will take place in the Municipality of Porto Moniz on February 9, 2025, and which includes 3 events: Trail Ultra (43km), Trail Longo (25km) and Trail Short ( 13km) all linear.

 1.1 Age of participation in the different tests

--The minimum age to participate in the event is 16 years old for the Short Trail, 20 years old for the Long Trail and Ultra Trail, made in the year of the race.
+-The minimum age to participate in the event is 16 years old for the Short Trail, 18 years old for the Long Trail and 20 years old for the Ultra Trail, done in the year of the race.

 1.2 Regularized enrollment

-– Enrolling in one of the events of the Trail do Porto Moniz event implies understanding and unreservedly accepting the rules and regulations of the event.
+-Registration in one of the events at the Porto Moniz Trail event implies understanding and accepting without reservation the rules and regulations of the event.

--Participants enrolled in the Porto Moniz Trail, when registering, will have to indicate that they have read the respective regulation and that they agree with it without exceptions, in this way they declare to participate voluntarily and under their own responsibility in the competition.
-Therefore, they agree not to claim with the authorities, collaborators, sponsors and other participants of any responsibility and in everything that exceeds the coverage of the policy.
-This act replaces the usual paper Term of Responsibility.
-In the case of underage athletes the Term of Responsibility must be delivered on paper, which must be completed and signed by their parent or guardian and delivered to the organization upon check-in.
+-Participants registered in the Porto Moniz Trail, at the time of registration, will have to mark that they have read the respective regulations and that they agree with it without exceptions, thus declaring to participate voluntarily and under their own responsibility in the competition.
+Therefore, they agree not to claim authorities, employees, sponsors and other participants for any liability and for anything that exceeds the coverage of the policy.
+This act replaces the usual paper-based Liability Term.
+In the case of underage athletes, the Responsibility Term must be submitted on paper, which must be completed and signed by their parent or guardian and delivered to the organization at check-in.

--Proceed to pay the respective registration fee, and it is not necessary to send the respective proof of payment.
+-Pay the respective registration fee, and it is not necessary to send proof of payment.

 1.3 Physical conditions